Published on May 3, 2022

 Related article: TENS Units for Neuropathy Foot Pain

 LifePro is the leading company in massage and vibration machines for therapeutic use.
-It offers no less than 10 vibrations plates and machines, all of them serving different purposes.
+It offers no less than ten vibration plates and devices, all serving different purposes.

 The multi-angle large textured surface allows you to change positions and focus on the feet or the calves.

-Snailax is another great company specializing in massage machines with a wide choice of products ranging from basic neck massagers to high-tech therapeutic foot spas.
+Snailax is another excellent company specializing in massage machines with a wide choice of products ranging from basic neck massagers to high-tech therapeutic foot spas

 The Vibration Foot Massager is simple yet efficient.
 It provides vibration therapy for the feet with high-frequency vibrations combined with more than 100 round grains.
 It specifically targets the deep nerves and joints of the feet, as well as acupuncture points to relieve pain.

-You can also use it as a whole-body vibration machine if you stand on it, or as a calf or back massager if properly positioned.
+You can also use it as a whole-body vibration machine if you stand on it or as a calf or back massager if adequately positioned.

-There are 3 massage vibration modes and 3 levels of intensity that you can remotely control.
+There are three massage vibration modes and three levels of intensity that you can remotely control.

-The best thing about Snailax vibration machine is that not only does it perform vibration massages, but it also provides heat therapy with 2 heating levels.
-Heat therapy is very interesting for neuropathy as it also helps relieve nerve pain and boost blood circulation.
+The best thing about the Snailax vibration machine is that not only does it perform vibration massages, but it also provides heat therapy with two heating levels.
+Heat therapy is fascinating for neuropathy as it helps relieve nerve pain and boost blood circulation.

-It may not be as performant as LifePro VibraCare machine regarding vibration therapy only, but it is a bit more versatile and comes at a more affordable price.
+It may not be as performant as the LifePro VibraCare machine regarding vibration therapy, but it is a bit more versatile and comes at a more affordable price.

 Best whole-body vibration machine for neuropathy

 The professional vibrating peanut massage ball from Rolling With IT is a hand-held vibration device.
-It’s a great alternative for those who don’t want vibration plates and prefer smaller and more affordable vibrating machines for neuropathy.
+It’s an excellent alternative for those who don’t want vibration plates and prefer smaller, more affordable vibrating machines for neuropathy.

-Its shape is ideal for contouring the feet and precisely targeting specific areas of the lower limbs.
+Its shape is ideal for contouring the feet and targeting specific lower limb areas.
 It’s been specially designed for chronic pain caused by fibromyalgia, neuropathy, nerve pain, and sciatica.

-There are 4 intensity levels.
+There are four intensity levels.
 It’s small, cordless, portable, lightweight, and waterproof.
-Customers’ reviews are eloquent enough: it’s 86% 5 and 4 stars rating on Amazon!
+Customers’ reviews are eloquent enough: it’s 86% 5 and 4 stars on Amazon!

 Related article: Does Massage Help with Neuropathy?